jayantnd/duplicate-photo-finder/README.md

 then it itereate throught the list again to group the similar named photos and place them in an Album in "Duplicate Photos" folder

 # Future improvements:
-This can be improved by using a dictionary to group the same named photos to avoid one iteration Any PR will be most welcome for improvement
+This can be improved by using a dictionary to group the same named photos to avoid one iteration.
+Any PR will be most welcome for improvement

 # How to use: